apache/nuttx-apps/examples/README.txt

       can be put in the background window.
 Default is 128.
     CONFIG_EXAMPLES_NXTEXT_GLCACHE - The maximum nuber of pre-rendered fonts that can be retained for the background window.

-  This test must be performed with the multiple user version of NX selected with CONFIG_NX_MULTIUSER=y.
-The following configuration options also
-  apply:

     CONFIG_EXAMPLES_NXTEXT_STACKSIZE -- The stacksize to use when creating the NX server.
 Default 2048
     CONFIG_EXAMPLES_NXTEXT_CLIENTPRIO -- The client priority.
 Default: 100